Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use an AWS KMS custom key store backed by AWS CloudHSM clusters, and copy backups across Regions.
 - [x] Use AWS CloudHSM to generate the key material and backup keys across Regions Use the Java Cryptography Extension (JCE) and Public Key Cryptography Standards #11 (PKCS #11) encryption libraries to encrypt and decrypt the data.

 ### A global company that deals with International finance is investing heavily in cryptocurrencies and wants to experiment with mining technologies using AWS.
-The company’s security team has enabled Amazon GuardDuty and is concerned by the number of findings being generated by the accounts.
+The company's security team has enabled Amazon GuardDuty and is concerned by the number of findings being generated by the accounts.
 The security team wants to minimize the possibility of GuardDuty finding false negatives for compromised instances that are performing mining How can the security team continue using GuardDuty while meeting these requirements?

-- [x] In the GuardDuty console, select the CryptoCurrency:EC2/BitcoinTool B’DNS finding and use the suppress findings option.
+- [x] In the GuardDuty console, select the CryptoCurrency:EC2/BitcoinTool B'DNS finding and use the suppress findings option.
 - [ ] Create a custom AWS Lambda function to process newly detected GuardDuty alerts Process the CryptoCurrency EC2/BitcoinTool BIDNS alert and filter out the high-severity finding types only.
 - [ ] When creating a new Amazon EC2 Instance, provide the instance with a specific tag that indicates it is performing mining operations Create a custom AWS Lambda function to process newly detected GuardDuty alerts and filter for the presence of this tag.
 - [ ] When GuardDuty produces a cryptocurrency finding, process the finding with a custom AWS Lambda function to extract the instance ID from the finding Then use the AWS Systems Manager Run Command to check for a running process performing mining operations.